-The Library at Croome Court and its bookcase tell the story of Croome, from its conception by the 6th Earl of Coventry and the work undertaken to create the estate, to the decline and varied use until it came into the stewardship of the National Trust.
+The Library and bookcases at Croome Court tell the story of Croome, from its conception by the 6th Earl of Coventry and the work undertaken to create the estate, to the decline and varied use until it came into the stewardship of the National Trust.
 Design Penguin were entrusted to create new interpretation panels that explored this history.

 The theme of the display is “Looking Closely” so we explored the symbolism Robert Adam used in his designs for Croome’s Long Gallery plasterwork ceiling.
 All of the flower and plant motifs are reflective of the plants from the grounds that the 6th Earl cherished.

-Working with the National Trust brand guidelines, we selected colours to compliment the room and created line drawing illustrations of the motifs for people to look for – using mirrors to spot them, without straining their necks.
+Working with the National Trust brand guidelines, we selected colours to compliment the room and created line drawing illustrations of the motifs for people to look for – using mirrors to spot them in the detailed ceiling plaster, without straining their necks.

 V&A return bookcases to Croome

 Croome’s library had spectacular (Robert Adam designed) wooden bookcases that were purchased and part displayed in the Victoria and Albert Museum.
 The ones that we not on display were returned to Croome in 2020, but because of the pandemic they stayed in their packing crates in the Long Gallery for almost 2 years.

 Due to the weight of the bookcases it could not be restored into the original Library room, neither could it be fully built as some were still at the V&A. But the cases had to go and the bookcase safely stored.
 The answer came in the form of purpose built units for the Drawing Room so the bookcases could be safety stored, with a section built for visitors to enjoy.